pablojimeno/code-rails/chapter_4_rails_theming,_continuous_integration,_and_deployment/deploy_to_heroku.md

 * One really important step that is left out of that article is that you need to tell Rails that it is ok to serve static assets, which Rails 4 will not do by default.
 If you don't do that, your website images will seem to vanish over time.

-* Find these settings in the Production Environment config file (`config/environments/production.rb`), which is used on Heroku, and set them to true - `config.serve_static_files` and `config.assets.digest`
+    Find that setting in the Production Environment config file (`config/environments/production.rb`), which is used by Heroku.
+Change that value to `true`.

-* Some steps you have already done (generating your app, initializing the git repo, etc), so be sure not to blindly copy/paste.
+* You have already completed some of these steps (generating your app, initializing the Git repo, etc.), so be sure not to blindly copy/paste.

 * FOR THE LOVE OF CLARITY, please name your Heroku app when you create it:

       $ heroku create my-rad-portfolio

 * Did you include the `rails_12factor` gem in production?

-* Heroku can't use SQLite for it's database.
+* Heroku can't use SQLite for its database.
 It needs PostreSQL.

 * Did you include the 'pg' gem?

-* You have 2 options:
+* You have **TWO** options:

   1. Switch to Postgres, locally.
 This WILL BE time consuming to set up if you haven't already, but you'll want to do it eventually.
-Go for it now ONLY IF you have the time.
+Go for it now, ONLY IF you have the time.
 Skip it for now if you are feeling pressed, we can help you later on.
-If you decide to the least painful way is to follow this post by Ivan. https://www.codefellows.org/blog/three-battle-tested-ways-to-install-postgresql
+If you decide to install PostgreSQL now, the least painful way to install PostgreSQL is to follow this guide by Ivan. https://www.codefellows.org/blog/three-battle-tested-ways-to-install-postgresql

   2. Use SQLite locally (in development), and Postgres on Heroku (in production).

-> 00c4488dec1fb8a9bf5a1144b21d1145d513c752

-* Create a gem group called :production, and include:
+* Create a gem group called `:production`, and include:

       gem "pg"